 Whatever Your Warehouse Needs Are, Vision Can Create your Solution

-Both our Brampton and Belleville locations combine for up to 400,000 square feet of space for your short-term and long-term storage needs.
-Whether you need raw materials or finished goods stored, our warehouses are more than capable of meeting your product storage needs.
+With the recent completion of our 200,000 sq ft facility in Belleville, ON, Vision now boosts over 1 million square feet of space between Brampton, Belleville and Milton, ON for your short-term and long-term storage needs.
+Whether it is raw materials or finished goods you need stored, our warehouses are more than capable of meeting your product storage requirements.

 Here’s a sample of what our Vision team can do for you: